Freeing the ocean from garbage

 In Germany, numerous researchers are studying pollution of the oceans.
 For example, the European joint projects BASEMAN and WEATHER-MIC are coordinated in Germany.
 BASEMAN defines standards for micro-plastic analyses in European waters; WEATHER-MIC studies toxicity, and also the degradation of micro-plastics in the oceans.
 Melanie Bergmann, a marine biologist at the renowned Alfred Wegener Institute, and her colleagues have developed an analysis showing that the Arctic is threatened with becoming a “final depot for plastic waste”.

-Valuable discoveries are being made by the Citizen Science action “Plastic Pirates” as part of the Science Year 2016*17 – Seas and Oceans.
-The Plastic Pirates are project groups of young people between the ages of 10 and 16 that collect data nationwide on plastic deposits in and around German watercourses; British school classes are also part of the project.
-From the data obtained, protective measures can be derived that will benefit rivers, seas and finally people.
+Ever since it was launched in Germany in 2016, the citizen science action “Plastic Pirates” – which now operates Europe-wide – has been making valuable discoveries.
+The Plastic Pirates are project groups of young people between the ages of 10 and 16 that collect data on plastic deposits in and around watercourses.
+From the data obtained, protective measures can be developed that will benefit rivers, oceans and ultimately people.

 © www.deutschland.de